0dot0repeating/quakemovement/README.md

 - `FlawedAirMove`: **boolean**
     This replicates a flaw in the Quake games where holding jump or crouch in midair lowers your air acceleration, due to the engine zeroing out the Z component of your desired movement vector and reducing its length in the process.
-You usually only notice this when using the autohop feature in Quake Live and Quake Champions, since otherwise, the engine acts like you let go of the jump button the moment you jump.
+If you ever wondered why holding jump made your strafejumping suck... this is why.

 - `MagneticLedges`: **boolean**